pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ### Other targets

-Github actions have way more options that the options presented here.
+GitHub actions have way more options than the options presented here.
 The most useful ones were presented here, but you can find more information in [Github documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on)

 ## Managing multiple workflows and SmalltalkCI configurations

 Until now, we managed only one workflow file, but it is possible to manage multiple of them.

-To demonstrate this, let's imagine that our project has two groups in his configuration.
+To demonstrate this, let's imagine that our project has two groups in its configuration.
-A first group loads the core of the project and is the default group of our baseline.
+The first group loads the core of the project and is the default group of our baseline.
-A second group loads the full projets with additional features.
+A second group loads the full projects with additional features.

 We would now like to have two workflows:
 - A first workflow launched on all branches and PR to test the core in Pharo 9, 10 and 11
 - A second workflow launched on master branch and PR to test the full project in Pharo 11

-The first step is to get two smalltalkCI configuration.
+The first step is to get two smalltalkCI configurations.

 A first one will be the default `.smalltalk.ston`.